AliceWonderMiscreations/PKI_Validation_Nameserers/README.md

-[Online Certificate Status Protocol](http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) (OCSP) is a valuable solution but it poses privacy concerns with the ability of Certificate Authorities to track what IP addresses are requesting what certificates and have had issues with not being available consistently.
+[Online Certificate Status Protocol](http://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol) (OCSP) is a valuable solution but it poses privacy concerns with the ability of Certificate Authorities to track what IP addresses are requesting what certificates and it has had issues with not being available consistently.

 [OCSP Stapling](http://en.wikipedia.org/wiki/OCSP_stapling) helps to address the privacy concerns but it requires the server software run code that makes a